Healthy living

 Great Value products are 20% or more cheaper than the average price per 100ml of the products on test.

-You'll find products we tested in previous years that are still available, unchanged, over on our sun cream reviews page.
-Don't Buys are flagged here with a big yellow 'safety alert' badge for all, and in our best sun creams guide.
-Anything that doesn't have a safety alert/Don't Buy notice is a test pass.
+You'll find products we tested in previous years that are still available, unchanged, on our sun cream reviews page.
+Don't Buys are flagged here with a big yellow 'safety alert' badge, and in our best sun creams guide.
+Anything that doesn't have a safety alert or Don't Buy notice has passed our tests.

-Best mosquito repellents – our brave testers hold their hand in a box full of mosquitos for more than 8 hours to uncover the sprays that will protect you effectively from bites
+Best mosquito repellents – our brave testers hold their hand in a box full of mosquitoes for more than 8 hours to discover the sprays that will protect you effectively from bites

-The test standards set out strict methodology for how sunscreen is tested, including how much is applied and how.
-Each product is tested in the same way.
+The test standards set out strict methodology for how sunscreen is tested, including how much is applied and in what way.
+Each product is tested using the same method.

 For each product, we will test up to three samples to confirm the results.
 If a product fails, we'll retest with a second sample.
 If it passes, we'll test a third time to determine the final result.